kkhus5/RISC-V-Processor/README.txt

 + If you want to run a single benchmark test, make sim-rtl test_bmark=cachetest.out

-+ If you wantto run a shorter version of bmark test make sim-rtl test_bmark_short=all
++ If you want to run a shorter version of bmark test make sim-rtl test_bmark_short=all

 + Or